 CWD in West Virginia represents a significant threat to the state's white-tailed deer.
 The disease does not create an immediate widespread die-off of deer, but if allowed to spread, will cause long-term damage to the herd.
-The WVDNR is taking action to gather more information on the prevalence and distribution of the disease in the area surrounding all known infected deer.
-The WVDNR also discourages supplemental feeding and baiting of deer statewide, bans these practices on public land, and also bans these practices anytime in Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral and Morgan counties.
-In addition there are restrictions on the disposal and transport of deer carcasses from Berkeley,

-Hampshire, Hardy, Jefferson, Mineral and Morgan counties within the West Virginia containment area (see CWD containment area) and any deer brought into West Virginia from states where CWD has been detected or from fenced enclosures.
+The WVDNR is monitoring the prevalence and distribution of the disease in the areas surrounding known infected deer.
+The WVDNR also discourages supplemental feeding and baiting of deer statewide, bans these practices on public land, and also bans these practices anytime in Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral, Morgan and Pendleton counties.
+In addition there are restrictions on the disposal and transport of deer carcasses from Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral and Morgan counties within the West Virginia containment area (see CWD containment area) and any deer brought into West Virginia from states where CWD has been detected or from fenced enclosures.
 There are no proven solutions to combating CWD once present in free-ranging deer.
 Thus, future management actions will be adaptive and based on the findings of current and future surveillance.